Uninett/Argus-frontend/README.md

 Furthermore, [Node.js](http://nodejs.org/) is required.
 We also use the [Node Package Manager (npm)](https://www.npmjs.com/), which comes bundled with Node.js.

+**Optionally**, you can forego a full installation of Node.js and npm on your local system, and instead opt to run a complete Argus setup using [Docker Compose](https://docs.docker.com/compose/).
+If so, skip directly to the *Install and startup* section.

 Installation procedures are as follows:

 ### Install Node.js